Read-Em-And-Weep/NightmareFear/README.md

 New Vows:

-Naivety: Have access to less of your max magick this night.
+Naivety: Have access to less of your max magick this night. \n
-Simplicity: You may not run into Daedalus Hammers this night.
+Simplicity: You may not run into Daedalus Hammers this night. \n
 Panic: You start locations with your magick empty, rather than full.
 Riposte: Enemies may dodge your attacks.
 Eclipse: You may not run into Selene this night.